ShivangMathur1/Deep-Q-Learning/README.md

-# Lunar-Lander
+# Deep Q-Learning
-Teaching an AI to land a spaceship safely using Double Deep Q-Learning in pytorch.
+An implementation of double deep Q-Learning tested on gym environments such as CartPole-v1 and LunarLander-v2.